As inflation fears rise, so are commodity prices. Here are five commodity ETFs (and one stock) to hedge against a diminished dollar.

 For example, platinum prices neared their highest level in six years back in February, driven by concerns about inflation and a sharp rally in financial markets that has powered assets, from stocks to oil and bitcoin, at least up until recently, higher.

 Since the March 2020 bottom, platinum prices have nearly doubled even after the recent pullback.

 A direct play on platinum is the Aberdeen Standard Physical Platinum ETF (PPLT).

 Next, take a commodity like copper, so critical to the electrification of the grid because it conducts electricity.
 With electric vehicles taking off, it is worth noting that electric cars need four times as much copper as internal-combustion engines.
 In addition, onshore wind farms are four times as copper intensive per megawatt as traditional power plants.

 A great copper play may be Freeport-McMoRan (FCX), which derives about 80% of its revenue from copper mines located all over the world.
 Keep in mind that developing a new copper mine can take as long as a decade, not to mention substantial capital.

 Of course, the traditional way to hedge inflation is by investing in gold, though a new-age investor now might prefer a cryptocurrency, which they often refer to as “digital gold.”
-Popular gold ETFs include the SPDR Gold Shares (GLD), with $70 billion in gold bullion assets, and the iShares Gold Trust (IAU).
-Also, silver prices are in a sharp uptrend and you can capture this trend with the iShares Silver Trust (SLV).
+Popular gold ETFs include the SPDR Gold Shares (GLD), with $59 billion in gold bullion assets, and the iShares Gold Trust (IAU).
+Also, silver prices have been trending up since last November despite recent turbulence, and you can capture this trend with the iShares Silver Trust (SLV).

 Finally, a simple, shotgun investment vehicle could be the Invesco DB Commodity Index Tracking Fund (DBC), which allocates about 55% of its portfolio to energy, with the other 45% divided between metals and agriculture.